Chart Color Schemes

 Newtown is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Newtown, Queensland's population was approximately 10,720 as of November 2025.
-This figure represents an increase of 681 people since the 2021 Census, which recorded a population of 10,039.
-The growth is inferred from ABS data showing an estimated resident population of 10,650 in June 2024 and an additional 54 validated new addresses since the Census date.
+Newtown's population, as of November 2025, is approximately 10,720 people.
+This figure represents an increase of 681 individuals since the 2021 Census, which reported a population of 10,039 people.
+The growth is inferred from ABS estimated resident population data of 10,650 in June 2024 and an additional 54 validated new addresses since the Census date.
 This results in a population density ratio of 1,935 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Newtown's growth rate of 6.8% since the census places it within 2.0 percentage points of the non-metro area's growth rate of 8.8%.
-Population growth was primarily driven by natural growth, contributing approximately 54.2% of overall population gains during recent periods.
+Newtown's growth rate of 6.8% since the census places it within 2.0 percentage points of the non-metro area (8.8%).
+Population growth was primarily driven by natural growth contributing approximately 54.2% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts as per ABS Greater Capital Region projections released in 2023 with a base year of 2022.
-Projected demographic shifts indicate an overall population decline of 155 persons by 2041, but specific age cohorts like the 25 to 34 group are expected to grow, with a projected increase of 357 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Projected demographic shifts indicate an overall population decline of 155 persons by 2041 according to this methodology.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group projected to expand by 357 people.

 Frequently Asked Questions - Population